NixOS/rfcs/rfcs/0119-testing-conventions.md

 - Assert behavior post installation (e.g. python's native extensions only get installed and are not present in a build directory)

-# Examples and Interactions
-[examples-and-interactions]: #examples-and-interactions

-This section illustrates the detailed design.
-This section should clarify all confusion the reader has from the previous sections.
-It is especially important to counterbalance the desired terseness of the detailed design; if you feel your detailed design is rudely short, consider making this section longer instead.

 # Drawbacks
 [drawbacks]: #drawbacks